Iasa-Global/btabok/Strategy.md

+---
+title: Strategy
+---
+> “The essence of strategy is choosing what not to do”

+*Michael Porter*

 **What is strategy**

 *“a detailed plan for achieving success in situations such as war, politics, business, industry, or sport, or the skill of planning for such situations”* – **definition of Strategy, Cambridge Dictionary**